Eul45/EyuXShareLink/README.md

 -   **Markdown & Code Rendering:** Correctly formats text and code blocks sent by the AI.
 -   **Mermaid Diagram Support:** Renders Mermaid.js diagrams directly in the browser.
 -   **Dark/Light Theme:** Includes a theme switcher that saves the user's preference.
--   **Promotional Banner:** Includes a subtle banner to promote the EyuX Android app with a download link.

 ### Technologies Used